Oberlin College: Statistics

 -

-Robert Keith McFerrin Jr. is an American folk and jazz singer.
-He is known for his vocal techniques, such as singing fluidly but with quick and considerable jumps in pitch—for example, sustaining a melody while also rapidly alternating with arpeggios and harmonies—as well as scat singing, polyphonic overtone singing, and improvisational vocal percussion.
-He is widely known for performing and recording regularly as an unaccompanied solo vocal artist.
-He has frequently collaborated with other artists from both the jazz and classical scenes.
+Robert Keith McFerrin Jr. is an American singer, songwriter, and conductor.
+His vocal techniques include singing fluidly but with quick and considerable jumps in pitch—for example, sustaining a melody while also rapidly alternating with arpeggios and harmonies—as well as scat singing, polyphonic overtone singing, and improvisational vocal percussion.
+McFerrin performs and records regularly as an unaccompanied solo vocal artist and has frequently collaborated with other artists from both the jazz and classical scenes.

 General info